oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-between the Producer and the Broker, and between the Broker and the Consumers are the same in each `PUBLISH / PUBACK` exchange, with the exception that the `packetId` field will differ for each of the three publishing exchanges in Figure A-PRR, as that value is assigned by the initiator of each exchange.
+between the Producer and the Broker, and between the Broker and the Consumers are the same in each `PUBLISH / PUBACK` exchange, with the exception that the `packetId` field will differ for each of the three publishing exchanges in Figure E-2, as that value is assigned by the initiator of each exchange.
 The payload of `"(JSON-encoded openc2 request)"` is a placeholder for a meaningful OpenC2 request message.